 Breathlessness towards the end of life

+Someone’s breathlessness may improve for a while as they’re less able to do activities and need to rest more.
 There are medicines that can keep someone comfortable even as they become more breathless.
 A doctor or nurse can help with medicines if breathlessness becomes more difficult to manage.

 Supporting someone with breathlessness